-The bottom line: If your firm, be it a hospital, nursing home, medical practice, hospice, or other healthcare facility is NOT performing monthly background screenings, your company has significant exposure and liability, should a "sanctioned" individual or entity ever be discovered that has worked for your company.
+The bottom line: If your firm, be it a hospital, nursing home, medical practice, hospice, or other healthcare facility is NOT performing monthly background screenings, your company has significant exposure and liability, should a "sanctioned" or "debarred" individual or entity ever be discovered that has worked for your company.

 Posted by: Rudy Troisi.
 President, Reliable Background Screening.